Webbernet/fflag/README.md

   mount Fflag::Engine => '/dev'
 end
 ```
 The primary page is `/toggles`, so after mounting the above you would find the page at `localhost:3000/dev/toggles`.
-By default you the basic password is `FEATUREFLAGBASIC`, however you can change this by setting the `FEATUREFLAG_PASSWORD` environment variable.
+By default you the basic password is `FEATUREFLAGBASIC`, however you can change this by setting the `FFLAG_PASSWORD` environment variable.

 ## Usage